aewindle110/DroneWQ/paper.md

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

 Report bugs, request features or submit feedback as a GitHub Issue.
-Make fixes, add content or improvements using GitHub Pull Requests
+Make fixes, add content or improvements using GitHub Pull Requests.

 # References